bab-lab/bab-lab.github.io/content/prospective-students/_index.md

       title: |
         <center> Current Positions! </center>
       text: |
-        <center> We are currently looking to fill 1-2 graduate student positions for the 2025-2026 admissions cycle.
-We are looking for 1-2 graduate students to join the team to work on our NSERC Discovery funded alpine tundra methane cycling project, with fieldwork in Northern BC and Yukon.
-If you are interested, please fill out the prospective student Google Form. </center>
+        <center> We are currently looking to fill 2-3 graduate student positions for the 2025-2026 admissions cycle to work on 2 projects.
+We are looking for 1-2 graduate students (Msc or PhD) to join the team to work on our NSERC Discovery funded alpine tundra methane cycling project, with fieldwork in Northern BC and Yukon.
+We are looking for 1 Msc student to help with a collaborative lake monitoring project focusing on the impacts of warming on oxygen and carbon cycling dynamics in northern glacial lakes.
+Both projects focus on field data collections with opportunities for laboraotory work including growth chamber experiments.
+If you are interested, please fill reach out to Dr. Kuhn describing your background and which project you are interseted in.  </center>
     design:
       columns: '1'
       background: